 - What They Could Have Done Differently: Outright prohibitions on certain types of advertising content would have prevented this incident.
 For instance, many digital publishers refuse to accept ads and promotions containing references to gaming, depictions of violence, or sexually explicit content.
 Snapchat claimed to have such restrictions in place, but they clearly weren’t followed here.
-Separately, advertisers themselves – in this case, the third party that submitted the ad to Snapchat – should enact clear policies restricting inappropriate content and hold marketing employees responsible for their poor judgment.
+Separately, advertisers themselves – in this case, the third party that submitted the ad to Snapchat – should enact clear policies restricting inappropriate content and hold employees charged with marketing strategy responsible for their poor judgment.

 - How to Avoid a Similar Fail: Whether you’re responsible for advertising decisions or simply wish to keep your organization’s social media account appropriate for all audiences, use common sense.
 Avoid subjects that are highly likely to offend – and, in this case, to traumatize – entire audience groups.
 If you’re not sure a joke or reference is OK to post to an official social media account, it’s probably not.

 6. The NSFW Like – Sen. Ted Cruz